dataArtisans/cascading-flink/README.md

     cd bin
     ./flink run -c <entry_class> <path_to_jar> <jar_arguments>

  This will use the cluster's default parallelism.
-You may explictly specify the parallelism by setting the `-p` flag.
+You may explicitly specify the parallelism by setting the `-p` flag.

     ./flink run -p 20 -c <entry_class> <path_to_jar> <jar_arguments>